apache/datasketches-memory/README.md

    order to ensure location-independent access to resources:
    [See Oracle Location-Independent Access to Resources](https://docs.oracle.com/javase/8/docs/technotes/guides/lang/resources.html)

-2) This project is structured as a Maven multi-module project.
-   Building this project might affect plugins that require early dependency resolution, such as the javadoc and eclipse plugins.
-   The Maven build instructions below have been modified to use the `process-classes` phase (instead of `compile`) for these use cases.

-   For more information, see this [Maven Reactor Issue](https://issues.apache.org/jira/browse/MNG-3283).

 #### Dependencies
 There are no run-time dependencies.
 See the pom.xml file for test dependencies.